Above-the-Garage/spwnn/README.md

 ## Algorithm:

 ### Build dictionary/neural net:
+* ForEach word in dictionary:
   * Add "_" to beginning and end of word
   * Add the word to a list rooted at each character pair

 ### So, for example:
   * "bear" -> "\_bear\_"
   * add "\_bear\_" to lists anchored at \_b, be, ea, ar, r\_

 ### Using neural net:
-  * Add "_" to beginng and end of word
+  * Add "_" to beginng and end of input word
   * For each letter pair
     * For each word in list rooted at each letter pair
-      * Increase the score for that word by 1.0 / float64(len(word)-1)
+      * Increase the score for that word by 1.0 / float64(len(input word)-1)
   * Sort all the words by their score and keep all of the words with a matching highest score
   * Sort the highest scoring words by the amount their length differs from the input word